Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Results

 It must be noted that for all generated answers, a list of correct references is provided which links to the original text sources via URL.
 This result addresses a well-known problem associated with LLMs, specifically the issue of referencing the text source used in answer generation.
 In fact, even top-performing models currently available have been found to provide unsupported statements or incorrect, conflicting citations \cite{wu2024llmsciterelevantmedical}.

-For what is concerned with the generative process, this primarily consists in summarizing the retrieved top-ranked documents and does not add extra information from knowledge acquired during the pre-training, unless explicitly prompted to do so.
-If, on the one hand, these guardrails may limit the creative scope of AI tools, they also help to prevent LLMs from hallucinating and producing fictitious contextual answers, thus addressing a well-known issue affecting LLMs, e.g., \cite{10.1145/3571730}.
-While this answer generation can be very accurate, it lacks abstraction capabilities.
-For instance, the tasks of summarizing the content of the whole KG or extracting information within a specific time range require mutli-hop capabilities that retrieve information beyond the content of the documents themselves.
-KG-RAG offers a powerful way to achieve this level of abstraction by leveraging the entities and relationships stored in the graph.
-For example, by utilizing the predefined relationships outlined in table \ref{Nodes-Relationship-table} and the LLM-generated semantic relationships, it has been possible to provide KG-RAG with an initial layer of abstraction, as it can be seen in examples 2 and 3 below.
+For what is concerned with the generative process, this primarily consists in summarizing the retrieved top-ranked documents and does not add extra information from knowledge acquired during the pre-training, unless explicitly prompted to do so, see example 1.
+If, on the one hand, these guardrails may limit the creative scope of generative AI, they also help to prevent LLMs from hallucinating and producing fictitious contextual answers, thus addressing a well-known issue affecting these models, e.g., \cite{10.1145/3571730}.
+Although accurate, answers generated by summarizing retrieved relevant documents may lack abstraction.
+Tasks such as summarizing the entire knowledge graph or extracting time-specific information often require multi-hop reasoning that goes beyond the content of individual retrieved documents.
+In a simple RAG system, achieving this level of abstraction can be difficult, as retrieval is limited to the top-\textit{k} documents selected via embedding-based similarity.
+In a KG-RAG framework, this abstraction can be achieved by explicitly leveraging graph relationships.
+For instance, by using the links in (Table \ref{Nodes-Relationship-table}) and LLM-generated semantic relations, KG-RAG gains an initial abstraction layer, as shown in examples 2 and 3.